Casting the Runes (Playhouse): Synopsis

 The story begins in 1968 with John Harrington walking his dog in a deserted field.
 The dog becomes agitated by the presence of something unseen that is approaching them.
 Harrington is then savagely killed by a monstrous demonic creature we only glimpse.

 A decade later, Prudence Dunning is the producer of an investigative journalism television programme and has just completed an episode about the occult, which included a section about N.I.
 Karswell, a wealthy American demonologist and cult figure who lives in a nearby rectory.
 In 1969, Karswell (who refers to himself as the 'Abbot of Lufford') self-published a book called "A History of Witchcraft".
 Karswell's philosophy is that everyone should believe in "Vice as the only true virtue, lust as the only true modesty, indecency the only true decorum and evil the only true good."
-After mocking his writings on-air as "mumbo-jumbo", the vengeful Karswell then begins using his knowledge of the dark arts to get even with Prudence, and over the next few days, she is plagued by a series of bizarre supernatural occurrences.
+After Prudence mocks Karswell's writings on-air as "mumbo-jumbo", the vengeful Karswell then begins using his knowledge of the dark arts to get even with her, and over the next few days, she is plagued by a series of bizarre supernatural occurrences.
 Karswell begins by placing a voodoo doll of Prudence on a bed in a dollhouse beside a model of a spider.
 A couple of nights later, Prudence is alone in her apartment (after her flatmate mysteriously falls ill and is hospitalised) and is horrified when a large demonic spider appears in her bed.

 At the television studio, as Prudence is rewatching the episode of her show that mentions Karswell, she notices a mysterious caption appearing onscreen that refers to the deceased John Harrington who died a decade earlier, and the words "one month was allowed".
 Her editor checks the film and sees that the caption has somehow been printed into the finished show, but he cannot explain how or why.

 Later, Prudence unknowingly encounters Karswell in the local library when he "accidentally" knocks over a pile of books she is about to borrow.
 He feigns an apology and picks the books up and hands them to her before leaving.